UoMResearchIT/matlab-novice/episodes/04-plotting.md

 ![](fig/plotting_average-inflammation.svg){alt='Average inflammation'}

-Much better, now the image actually communicates something.
+That's much better!
+Now the plot actually communicates something.
-As expected, this image tells us way more than the numbers we had seen in the previous section.
+As we expected, this figure tells us way more than the numbers we had seen in the previous section.

 Let's have a look at two other statistics: the maximum and minimum inflammation per day across all patients.